Introduction

 Regular Content Posting: Consistency is key on YouTube.
 Regular posting signals to YouTube's algorithm that your channel is active, which can improve your visibility.
 Additionally, viewers are more likely to subscribe to a channel that consistently provides new content.
 Try to establish a posting schedule and stick to it, so your subscribers know when to expect new content.

-Hosting giveaways: Offer custom prizes that resonate with your channel's theme to attract new subscribers For example, a fitness channel could give away branded workout gear, while a creative channel could offer personalized merchandise like branded sweatshirts with interactive QR codes, leading to hidden thank-you messages for subscribers.
+Hosting giveaways: Offer custom prizes that resonate with your channel's theme to attract new subscribers.
+For example, a fitness channel could give away branded workout gear, while a creative channel could offer personalized merchandise like branded sweatshirts with a custom QR code, leading to hidden thank-you messages for subscribers.
+Subscribers can use a QR code scanner online to reveal hidden thank-you messages, adding an extra layer of exclusivity and engagement to your giveaway.

 Understanding YouTube's Algorithms